falconmick/tdd-demo/slides.md

 # Why should I use the London School?

 <!--
-Bias warning, I love London
+Bias warning, I love the London approach

 London school is bar far, so much harder to sell without first experiencing it, I can only say that it's worth taking the time to make a point to just try it out and see where the code takes you.

-That is actually one of it's largest draws, especially when compared to Detroit, when you write London there is no thinking out ahead of time of logical bundles of classes to combine into a scenario to form your tests around.
+That is actually one of it's largest draws, especially when compared to Detroit, when you write London there less thinking out ahead of time what classes will be required to form your tests around.

-Instead you grab a feature, you start at the very outside of your code, for example the API endpoint, and you just assert what needs to happen for this class to be completed.
-You don't need to implement every single requirement to get to a complete test, instead you simply write a test that asserts the inputs to your API are are passed to your validator, this then produces a failing test, so we define the interface for your validation, mock this interface, add the call inside your API to call this non-existant validator and bam, you have a working test that proves the correct values were provided to the correct dependencies.
-This process repeats over and over, without any of the dependencies having a single line of code implemented inside of them.
+Instead you naturally start at the origin of your feature, such as the API endpoint, and you use your tests to define the structure of your class.
+If the first step of accepting an incoming request is to validate the input to make sure it is valid, then you write a test that asserts this.
+It doesn't matter that the validator interface doesn't exist, you can go and define it.
+Once you have your interface that will be able to accept the input and return a suitable output, you skip the implementation step of the validator and instead define a mock for your new interface and utilise the assertion tools provided by the mock to ensure that the validator is called and then later in another test once you implement the call you can then stub out the functionality, allowing for easy testing setup to validate each unique and potentially hard to reproduce branch in your class.

+This process repeats over and over, without any of the other downstream classes needing to be implemented, we instead focus purely on the branches and edge cases tracked by this class.

 This to most sane developers will sound outlandish, spending multiple coding iterations writing tests that prove obvious thing X was passed to other obvious thing Y, what exactly am I gaining??